iMartzen/ansible-role-python-centos-bootstrap/README.md

-Ansible Role: Install Python on newly bootstrapped Centos host
+Ansible Role: Install Python on newly bootstrapped CentOS/RedHat host
 =========

-**Install Python on newly bootstrapped Centos host**
+**Install Python on newly bootstrapped CentOS/RedHat host**

 This Ansible role will install Python on newly bootstrapped host.
 This is usually a new host which you never even SSH-ed to.
 In order for Ansible to work, Python must be installed (if missing).